michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 - Practiced recovery from mistakes without real-world harm
 - Developed confidence in their professional judgment

 This is what virtual company simulations can achieve.
-It's not replacing traditional teaching—it's adding a layer of experiential learning that was previously impossible at scale.
+It's not replacing traditional teaching,it's adding a layer of experiential learning that was previously impossible at scale.

----
+,

 ## Your Action Step